 Can you even begin to believe what you're looking at?
 Is it pasta?
 Is it a deep dish pizza pie?
 Is it ridiculous?
 Is it being summoned to your belly right about now?
 Yes, yes, yes, yes and yes.

 Before we go on, I'm telling you now, this wasn't my original idea.
 But when we saw it over on the Noble Pig

 Once it's all packed in the pan, pour the sauce on top.
-Isn't this so neat?
-And then as best you can, try and push the meat sauce down into the pasta holes.
-Some of the meat crumbles will be bigger than the meat holes and won't be able to fit down in it.
-But that's okay!
-You're still a good person.
+And then as best you can, try and push the meat sauce down into the pasta holes to fill the noodles.
+Once it's all baked and cheesy, let it set up for about 15 minutes before removing the springform pan and slicing.

 Voila!
 I laughed so hard when I took mine out of the pan.
 You have GOT to try this.